A Short Guide to Minimal Web Development

 The benefit, then, should usually consist of great extra motivation: One wishes to present one’s work well, and hence focuses more on the output’s quality; and this focus comes as an asset for all one’s professional work.
 One takes the work more seriously and learns the necessary caution.
 Very often, too, one enjoys one’s work more as well, because publishing means sharing, and shared work can be of use for others, too.

 Publishing, as an important step for exposure, feedback, professionalism, also sets people up to build their portfolio: Every published work adds credibility to one’s professional claims.
 One can demonstrate far more easily what one can and does do.
 There’s a tremendous difference in perception of a web developer with a quality website compared to one with none (or a bad one).

 ❧ Reading the specs, practicing, and publishing: When exercised diligently—over the course of 6–12 months—, these make for a great basis, after which it’s time to look at some specifics.

 Familiarize with Related Topics

 Web development is not a small, isolated topic.
 For a web developer to become good at their work, and particularly to become excellent, they need to acquire a great grasp of what’s happening around them.

 To give an impression of what topics and areas should be of interest, but also to convey that not everything is of equal import, one may categorize those other areas as “primary” and “secondary” topics to familiarize with.

-These topics do all serve the “Big Picture,” and still, the lists aren’t exhaustive.
+The following topics all serve the “Big Picture,” and still, the two lists aren’t exhaustive.